This tender and fluffy almond flour chocolate cake is sweetened with honey. It's moist, delicious, and easy to make.

 Read more comments

-Since this recipe relies on baking soda as a leavening agent, you should use natural cacao powder, not Dutch-processed cocoa powder.
-Dutch-processed cocoa powder was treated with alkali and is not acidic, so it won’t react with the baking soda, and the cake will be flat rather than fluffy.
+- Since this recipe relies on baking soda as a leavening agent, it's best to use natural cacao powder, not Dutch-processed cocoa powder.
+Dutch-processed cocoa powder was treated with alkali and is not acidic, so it won’t react with the baking soda.
 However, if baking powder is used instead of baking soda, you can use cocoa powder treated with alkali.

-Yes.
-You can keep them in an airtight container in the fridge for up to a week.
-They also freeze well.
+- Storage: You can store this cake in an airtight container in the fridge for up to a week.
+It also freezes well.
 Slice the cooled cake and place the slices in freezer bags.
 You can gently defrost the frozen slices in the microwave.

 Serving Suggestions